monsieur-delta/universum/README.md

-_Copyright © 2024 Ihor Delta.
+_Copyright © 2024 Dax Delta.
 All Rights Reserved._

 **Important**: It's a fiction.
 No warranties.